GianlucaVico/Cannon/README.md

 * Some combination of switching players and clicking RESTART break the game and the AI agent is playing the wrong color.
 * The agent behaves differently on Linux and on Windows.
 * `(Cannon_GUI:1): Gtk-WARNING **: 13:48:21.661: cannot open display: :0` : run `xhost +` before `docker run ...`
+* The PLAY and STOP button are not implemented.